All year, we dream of sinking our toes into lush, green grass. It’s nearly as relaxing and rejuvenating as the beach sand!

 - When does dormant grass come back?
 Inactive, brown grass will become green again in spring.
 To help your lawn green up faster, fertilize this fall.

 Sporadic brown spots in the grass + pets = urine damage

 - Why does dog urine damage lawns: If your pet often goes to the bathroom on the same area of the lawn, the high levels of nitrogen and salts burn the grass.

 - How to fix brown spots in lawn from dog urine: After your pets tinkle, sprinkle the area with water to dilute the nitrogen.

 Sporadic brown spots + digging = grubs

-- What time of year to treat for grubs: Apply grub treatment this fall to get rid of adult grubs and their eggs.
+- What time of year to treat for grubs: Apply grub treatment in summer to get rid of the next generation of adult grubs and their eggs.

 Sporadic brown spots that are bare = need to be replaced